Rashnain/Discord-bots/server.pro/README.md

 ### Dependencies

-You can install the needed packages by doing `pip install -r req.txt`.
+You can install the needed packages by doing `pip install -r requirements.txt`.

 It depends on Firefox and its driver, which can be found [here](https://www.mozilla.org/firefox/all/) and [there](https://github.com/mozilla/geckodriver/releases) respectively.